oracle-livelabs/pts/upgrade-to-23ai/lab1-install-new-home/install-23ai-oh.md

 An easy way to make sure all system parameters are correct in a Linux environment is to use the preinstall rpm package.
 For non-Linux environments, please check the manual for the appropriate environment values.
 We have already downloaded the preinstall rpm in the environment, so you can simply install it.

-1. Run the installer to start the database software install.
+1. Run the installer to start the database software installation.
 The user executing the command should be then 'oracle' user.

     ```text
     $ <copy>sudo dnf -y localinstall /source/oracle-database-preinstall-23ai-1.0-1.4.el8.x86_64.rpm </copy>